accelbread/flakelight-zig/README.md

 Set `version` to the version of the package if `version` not in `build.zig.zon`.

+`fileset` configures the fileset the package is built with.
+To use all files, set it to `./.`.
+Without `build.zig.zon`, The default is Zig and C files.
+If `paths` is set in `build.zig.zon`, those paths are used.

 ## Configured options

 Sets `package` to the zig project at the flake source.